 According to the Consumer Financial Protection Bureau, most conventional lenders generally won’t approve you for a mortgage if your DTI is above 43%.
 If you have high student loan payments but don’t earn a high income, your lender might not approve you for a mortgage that’s large enough to purchase the home you want.
 Or you may be unable to get a mortgage at all.

 In this case, your only option may be to pay down your student loans first and then worry about how to save for a house.

 2. You’ll free up more cash to afford housing expenses

-Ask anyone who’s ever had to buy a house whether their down payment and monthly mortgage payment was the only thing they needed to budget for.
-Chances are they’ll laugh you right out of their house.
+Ask anyone who’s ever bought a house if their costs were limited to their down payment and monthly mortgage payments.
+Chances are they’ll laugh you right out of their home.

-There is a whole slew of other expenses you need to pay for beyond just the mortgage down payment that homeowners normally fret about:
+There is a whole slew of other expenses you need to pay for beyond just the mortgage down payment that homeowners usually fret about: